keyranova/stickytoolbar/README.md

 Welcome stranger!
 This is a repo containing the stickytoolbar TinyMCE plugin.

+Have a large amount of content in your wysiwyg editor and hate having to scroll up use the toolbar buttons?
+This is trying to solve that.

 ## The development server

 By running the `npm start` command you start the development server and open a browser window with an instance of TinyMCE with your plugin added to it.
 This window will reload automatically whenever a change is detected in the `index.html` file in the `static` folder or in one of the JavaScript files in the `src` directory.